LuisR-jpg/Artificial-Intelligence---UP/Optimización y Metaheurísticas II/README.md

 - Roulette/Proportional selection

-    We can think of a roulette that has a number of
+    We can think of a roulette that has one slice per chromosome of the population.
+The size of the slice varies depending on the fitnesses; the better it is, the wider its corresponding slice is.

 - Tournament selection

+    Consists of choosing k random elements and selecting the fittest one.

 ### Crossover